MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        commentDocument: CommentObject, // the posted comment object
+        commentDocument: CommentDocument, // the posted comment object
-        newCommentsNumber: Number // the new up-to-date number of comments after the new comment
+        newCommentsCount: Number // the new up-to-date number of comments after the new comment
     }
     ```